 “I’m active on social media, participated in a number of study groups and volunteered for a number of community organisations.
 These are great resources in making connections and getting through.
 A law degree is not for the faint-hearted!
 But at Charles Darwin University you can have the opportunity to obtain a diploma in law before diving in completely.
 CDU also has an Indigenous pre-law and mentoring program.
 The more you put into your law degree, the more you’ll get out of it!”
 Margaret added.

 And as you might expect of a super student like Margaret, she’s driven by altruism.

 “Climate change is the biggest threat to humanity.
 I see law as an important contributor to addressing some of the complexities around climate change, and help pave the way to a better future.
 With my law degree I hope to make a difference and contribute in service to the community,” Margaret said.

 With two beautiful children and a string of impressive academic achievements delivered, Margaret is ready for what’s next.
 “I recently started a post graduate program with the Australian Securities Investment Commission (ASIC).
 I’ll also start my Graduate Diploma in Legal Practice in 2020 so I can be admitted as a solicitor in NSW.”
-Perhaps one day Margaret will be back at CDU as a lecturer.

 Ready to take your passion for change to the next level?
 Study Law and Legal Studies with CDU.